FavWest/currency-exchange/README.md

 ## Known Bugs
-* Does not display useful error messages to user
+* Does not display useful error messages to user FIXED 4-29-2021

 ## License
 MIT